-Hematologists work in a variety of environments, including blood banks, pathology laboratories and private clinics.
-Specialists in this branch of medicine can also choose to focus on specific topics within the field of hematology, such as lymphatic organs and bone marrow and may diagnose blood count irregularities or platelet irregularities.
+Hematologists work in various settings, including blood banks, pathology laboratories and private clinics.
+Specialists in this branch of medicine can choose to focus on specific topics within the field of hematology, such as lymphatic organs and bone marrow and may diagnose blood count irregularities or platelet irregularities.
 They are able to treat organs that are fed by blood cells, including the lymph nodes, spleen, thymus and lymphoid tissue.

-Hematologists can work in varied settings.
 Those in blood banks work to keep blood supplies safe and accessible, and may supervise labs that analyze blood samples and provide advice to organizations that provide advocacy services for patients with genetic blood disorders.
-These hematologists may also work with government agencies on education campaigns designed to inform the public of disorders like anemia.
+These hematologists may also work with government agencies on education campaigns designed to inform the public of disorders, such as anemia.

 As part of a patient care team, hematologists work closely with surgeons, radiation oncologists and other specialists to help patients understand their diagnosis, develop individualized treatment plans, coordinate aspects of care and provide surgical, chemotherapeutic and immunotherapeutic treatment.